 Or, so it would seem.

 However, messages sent were solely dependent on a mutual understanding which was the Victorian version of an app.
 Yes, there actually was an app for that.
 The flower meaning book!
 Every thoughtful Victorian had access to at least one.

 But, if you didn’t have the exact same book that the sender used to devise his or her message, then the message itself could be…and often was…scrambled…to mean entirely something else.
 This was because there were, and still are, many plants that have multiple and even contrary meanings.
 Let’s take, for example the yellow rose.
 In one book it was to mean “friendship”.
 In another it indicated “a betrayal”.
 You receive a very friendly yellow rose—from someone you believe is your friend, however your book indicates “a betrayal”.
 Just what would be going through your mind?
 Get the picture.

 A confusing flower meaning can confuse the floral gift recipient.

 After a while, perhaps due to huge misunderstandings, the meaning of flowers with regards to the practice of using flowers as messengers went out of practice.
 Eventually the idea of it became an enchanting idea and the practice of linking meanings to flowers took on a new life.
-However, considering that the books on the market today are just as contrary as back in Victorian times, it is strongly advisable to include an actual note…that clearly defines your intentions…along with your floral gift.
+However, considering that the books on the market today are just as contrary as back in Victorian times, it is strongly advisable to include an actual note…one that clearly defines your intentions…along with your floral gift.
 And, if it is your usual practice to send flowers to your significant other, make a gift of the book you, yourself, intend to use to design your bouquets.
 It’s the better way to send a secretive message.
 Without unity there could be a great deal of confusion.
 Just saying.

 ⇒ Available at these trustworthy online booksellers: